edwrand/edwrand/README.md

 # Hi, I am @edwrand

 ## About me
 - My name is Ed.
 I live in the US and am excited to learn about working on open source projects.
 Outside of coding I enjoy philosphy, fitness, entrepreneurship, and investing!
+Contact me if you need startup funding!

 ## About my interests
 - 👀 I’m interested in AI, blockchain, and entrepreneurship...